kygx-legend/kygx-legend.github.com/_posts/2013-05-13-the-art-of-organizational-manipulation.md

 ---
 layout: post
 title: "the art of organizational manipulation"
-description: "notes at the media."
+summary: "notes at the media."
-category:
+category: booknotes
-tags: [Notes, Engineer, Manage]
 ---

 To learn how manage or work with other geeks.